WATCH: Carrie Fisher Nailed Her Star Wars Audition With Harrison Ford

 He added: “My thoughts are with her daughter Billie, her mother Debbie, her brother Todd, and her many friends.
 We will all miss her.”

-Today people woke to the news that Fisher's mother, Debbie Reynolds, sadly died on 28 December- just one day after her daughter.
+Golden Globe-nominated actress and Carrie Fisher's mother, Debbie Reynolds, sadly died on 28 December- just one day after her daughter.

 According to her son Todd Reynolds, the Singing In The Rain star said she wanted to be with Carrie just 15 minutes before suffering a severe stroke.